 How long does it take to Smoke Wings?

 It takes roughly 90 minutes for crispy skin wings on the smoker.
 Smoke the wings at 225 degrees for one hour.
-Then increase the temperature to 250 for an additional 30 minutes.
+Then increase the temperature to at least 350 for an additional 30 minutes.
 Conditions will effect the exact time.
 The key is to not pull the wings until you feel that crispy skin on the exterior.
 You can tell by touch!

 Video for Smoked Buffalo Chicken Wings

 Recipe for the BEST Smoked Wings with Crispy Skin